KarenDanielyan/ft_bitmap/README.md

 - `uint32_t ft_bitmap_get_stride(const t_ftbitmap *bitmap);`
 	- Returns the number of bytes in a row of the bitmap.
 	- Stride is the number of bytes needed to store a row of pixels in memory, including the padding.
+- `void ft_bitmap_set_pixel(t_ftbitmap *bitmap, uint32_t x, uint32_t y, unsigned int color);`
+	- Sets the color of the pixel at the specified position.
+	- The color is represented as an integer in the order ARGB.